 All collection activity undertaken for each account should be documented in writing and as appropriate, recorded in ISRS.

 Subpart C. Billing.
 Each college and university shall require students to view their account online, which will constitute an electronic invoice.
 Paper invoices must not be issued on a routine basis.
 Each college and university shall mail a uniform printed invoice to the debtor at least 20 days before referral to the Minnesota Department of Revenue, Collections Division, pursuant to Minnesota Statutes § 16D.07.
 The invoice form must be uniform in content and appearance across all colleges and universities with the exception of designated space for school-specific information such as school name, address, phone number, and logo.

 Subpart D. Hold placed on student records.
 Each college and university shall place a registration hold on all unpaid student accounts with balances of $100 or more and that are more than 30 days past due.
 Each college and university shall place an official transcript hold on all unpaid student accounts with balances of $30 or more and that are more than 30 days past due before the begin date of the next term registration.
-All balances of less than $30 shall be carried forward to the next term without generating a hold.
+All balances of less than $30 shall be carried forward without generating a hold.